 When time is of the essence: Information in preliminary injunction proceedings

 The enforcement of claims for information normally takes place in so-called “main proceedings” before a civil court.
-However, because this can take a long time, Section 101 para.
-7 and § 101a para.
-3 give the injured party the option of asserting their claims in so-called “interim injunction proceedings”.
+However, as this can take a long time, Section 101 (7) and Section 101a (3) give the infringed party the option of asserting their claims in so-called “interim injunction proceedings”.
 The court then decides within a few days on the injured party’s claim for information, production or inspection.
 This gives the injured party the opportunity to enforce their rights quickly and cost-effectively.

 § SECTION 242 BGB: General right to information